fredpdavis/oshealab_genomic_scripts/README.md

 These programs offer many different options -- the scripts in this package use a particular incantation of these programs.
-As you get more comfortable with the analysis, look at the specific options used for each program, and read their manuals to understand what each does and what other options you may want to try.
+As you get more comfortable with the analysis, look inside the scripts and study the specific options used for each program, and then read their manuals to understand what each does and what other options you may want to try.

 ### 0. Setup your project directory